eugenioLopezRamos/slika-photography/README.md

 - bug: clicking folders hides subfolders even when not appropiate

 - Make the slide picker bigger, esp. on mobile
-- medium sizes blog tab CSS fixes.

 - check mid size responsive image loader (nexus 7 doesnt load peopleSlider/1.jpg -> returns "undefined")

-- There might be a small bug where the tab flickers due to the active-Tab assignation, need to check it out
+- Nav menu looks a bit off on nexus 7 (contact us button)

 - Server side verification of file -> image

 - Add img upload link to post/new(these would be sent to s3/posts/<SLUG_NAME_HERE>)
 - Img responsivizer for posts? (check all img tags in the post, remove source, calc appropiate size, fill src)

+**DONE**

+- Add error messages for AJAX requests -> done, created something similar to the flash message of the admin pages
+- Add fullscreen for the other browsers too -> Added fullscreen API use on the mobile layout for IE/Edge/webkit/moz.
+- medium sizes blog tab CSS fixes.
+- pointer events none durante la animacion inicial del menu - changed.
+Couldn't stop touch detection on the whole document, so instead I made it so the evt listeners are assigned after the animation.
+- Add error handlers for failed AJAX requests and failed image fetches
 - It isn't needed to delete the loading dots, it seems.
-Also they give a console error when they are removed and it tries to remove them again
+Also they give a console error when they are removed and it tries to remove them again <- removed the dot-removed :)

-**DONE**
+- There might be a small bug where the tab flickers due to the active-Tab assignation, need to check it out
 - Add folder downloads to file manager
 - Add file manager mobile controls
 - file manager mobile css